 XenServer uses the device drivers available from the Linux kernel.
-As a result, XenServer will run on a wide variety of hardware and storage devices.
-However, Citrix recommends that you use certified device drivers, refer to the XenServer HCL for more details.
+As a result, XenServer runs on a wide variety of hardware and storage devices.
+However, Citrix recommends that you use certified device drivers.
+For more information, see the XenServer HCL.